zer0Kerbal/GoodspeedAerospace/readme.md

 > [Javascript is disabled.
 View full album](https://imgur.com/a/u4K9v)

+This parts pack add-on is an assortment of vaguely stock-alike parts, most requiring no additional texture memory (they mostly have unique models, but reuse stock part textures to save memory and achieve a stock-alike look).
+I've been adding my own parts to the game for about a year, filling in holes needing to be filled but either weren't filled by other mods, or the other mods weren't stock-like, or required more memory.
+For Kerbal Space Program.

 This pack is an assortment of vaguely stock-alike parts, many tweakable, most requiring no additional texture memory (they mostly have unique models, but reuse stock part textures to save memory and achieve a stock-alike look).
 I've been adding my own parts to the game for about a year, filling in holes I thought needed to be filled but either weren't filled by other mods, or the other mods weren't stock-like, or required more memory than I wanted to use.
 The parts to be found in this pack are: